Skin Cancer Clinic

 In Australia there is no formal screening program for skin cancers.
 The best chance of early detection is to become familiar with your skin and keep up with routine skin checks.
 If you notice any changes to new or existing moles it is important to consult your doctor as soon as possible.

-Our surgeons do not perform routine skin checks but accept referrals for opinion and management of any suspicious lesions.
-For further information we highly recommend the following Cancer Council pages:
+The surgeons practicing at Adelaide Plastic Surgery do not perform routine skin checks but accept referrals for opinion and management of any suspicious lesions.
+For further information we highly recommend the following Cancer Council pages.

 Treatment Options